tpourmohamad/tpourmohamad.github.io/_pages/home.md

 - modeling of computer experiments
 - nonclinical biostatistics

-Please feel free to contact me if you have questions or would like to inquire about potential academic collaborations.
+Please feel free to contact me if you have any questions or would like to inquire about potential academic collaborations.